Inter-valley coherent order and isospin fluctuation mediated superconductivity in rhombohedral trilayer graphene: Results

 The absence of spin and valley polarization suggests that the PIP phase instead has broken U(1)$_v$ symmetry, i.e, it is inter-valley coherent.
 An alternate possibility would be a spin-valley locked state (SVL) with spins polarized in each valley, but oppositely aligned between the valleys.
 While such a state is compatible with experiment, we note that it would be disfavored by a ferromagnetic Hund's coupling.
 As mentioned above, the presence of nearby spin-polarized, valley-unpolarized phases suggests that the Hund's coupling is ferromagnetic.
 We shall assume that this is the case, and will not discuss the possibility of a SVL phase further.

 In the absence of symmetry breaking, the band dispersion of the two valleys $\varepsilon_{\pm}(\mathbf{k})$ cross at certain high symmetry points related by $C_3$ and $M_x$.
 The IVC order hybridizes the valleys, gapping out the band crossings and deforming the $\mathcal{T}$-related annular Fermi surfaces of the two valleys into a small and large annulus, see Fig.~\ref{fig:FS}(a,d).
-We identify this as the ``PIP'' phase in which quantum oscillations, give evidence for a spin-unpolarized state featuring multiple Fermi surfaces with different areas; SC1 lies adjacent to this phase.
+We identify this as the ``PIP'' phase in which quantum oscillations give evidence for a spin-unpolarized state featuring multiple Fermi surfaces with different areas; SC1 lies adjacent to this phase.

 To verify that an IVC metal can be energetically favorable, we conduct self-consistent Hartree-Fock (HF) calculations within the six-band model \cite{Jung2013}.
 In these calculations we phenomenologically account for screening from the itinerant electrons by modifying $V_C$ within the Thomas-Fermi approximation, with screening wavevector $q_{\mathrm{TF}}$ based on the non-interacting density of states (for details, refer to SM \cite{SM}).
-The resulting phase diagram is presented in Fig.~\ref{fig:IVC}(a).
-Over significant regions of hole-doping and displacement fields of 20-40 meV, a spin-unpolarized IVC metal is energetically competitive with the isospin polarized phase (without a Hund's coupling $J_H$, different patterns of isospin polarization, e.g. full spin vs full valley polarization, are degenerate within HF).
+The resulting phase diagram as a function of hole-doping and displacement field is presented in Fig.~\ref{fig:IVC}(b), and a line cut at a fixed displacement field is shown in Fig~\ref{fig:IVC}(a).
+Over significant regions of hole-doping and displacement fields of $20 - \SI{40}{\meV}$, a spin-unpolarized IVC metal is energetically competitive with the isospin polarized phase (without a Hund's coupling $J_H$, different patterns of isospin polarization, e.g. full spin vs full valley polarization, are degenerate within HF).
 The precise energetic ordering of the phases depends on details such as $u$ and $q_{\textrm{TF}}$.
+Nevertheless, we note that the broad features of our phase diagram (Fig.~\ref{fig:IVC}(b)), such as interaction-induced symmetry breaking at large displacement fields, and the phase boundary between the spin-unpolarized IVC metal and the fully symmetric metal, are consistent with experiments.